cloudflare/r2-data-catalog-examples/pyspark-notebook/README.md

 EOL
 ```

-**Step 5: Run Marimo**
+**Step 5: Run the notebook**

 ```shell
 marimo edit my-r2-data-catalog.py
 ```

-## Connect your Notebook to R2 Data Catalog
+## Connect your notebook to R2 Data Catalog

 The following is an example set of configuration you can use to get connected to your R2 Data Catalog via the notebook.
-These code samples walk through setting up the Notebook, but if you want to jump in, just open the notebook bundled with this repo.
+These code samples walk through setting up the notebook, but if you want to jump in, just open the notebook bundled with this repo.

 ```shell
 marimo edit example-r2-catalog-notebook.py
 ```

-Other wise, if you want to start from an empty Notebook, you can name it anything you want.
+Otherwise, if you want to start from an empty notebook, create one with any name you would like.

 ```shell
 marimo edit my-awesome-r2-catalog-notebook.py